Cary W. Hartman

-Cary Winfield Hartman was an academic who published and lectured throughout the American Mid-West on the American Indian for 25 years before becoming a well known beekeeping enthusiast in California.
+Cary Winfield Hartman (1859–1947) was an academic who published and lectured throughout the American Mid-West on the Native Americans for 25 years before becoming a well known beekeeping enthusiast in California.

 Life

 Cary W. Hartman was born May 19, 1859, in Marathon, Ohio, to Albert G. and Margaret Steel Hartman.
 Cary studied at the National Normal University in Lebanon, Ohio.

 In 1891 he moved to Detroit where he studied elocution at the Detroit Training School of Elocution.